 Dr. Sebastiaan de Vet

 As a planetary geomorphologist I am fascinated by rocks and landscapes, both on Earth and other planetary bodies in the Solar System.
 I studied the interdisciplinary Bèta-Gamma Bachelor and did my MSc in Earth Sciences (cum laude), both in Amsterdam.
 In 2013 I defended my PhD, for which I studied the environmental fate of materials formed by volcanic eruptions under ice sheets and explored the parallels between Iceland and Mars.
 I have flown on various parabolic flights, participated in hypergravity research and was involved in the two mission of our Dutch astronaut to the International Space Station.
 In 2017 I became an honorary research associate at Naturalis to study meteorites.
 In April 2020 I joined the Astrodynamics & Space Missions section as lecturer.
+I currently lead initiatives such as the Delft Meteorite Lab and I am setting up the Planetary Flight Office for drone-assisted studies of planetary analogues.
 Read more at my personal website.

 In keywords: planetary geoscience, geomorphology, aeolian processes, glaciovolcanism, meteoritics.

 Research: The surface of a planet or planetary body tells a story of how it was formed.
 Landscapes and their materials allow us to study planetary evolution on the scale of billions of years.
 How did various processes affect a planetary surface and caused it to retain clues to a planet’s geologic, climatic, and possibly biologic past?
 How can we quantify planetary surface processes and materials and what do they tell us specifically about the steps in which planets (or moons) evolved?
 I am especially interested in landforms and landscape processes that can offer insights into (palaeo)environmental interactions.
 My interest goes to glaciovolcanism (interaction of volcanoes with ice during glaciations) and the geomorphology of resulting glaciovolcanic landforms, and I explore the parallels between those in Iceland and on Mars.
+In this framework I am developing the Planetary Flight Office, for drone-assisted studies of planetary analogues.
 Within aeolian geomorphology I am interested in the interaction between the atmosphere with surface materials to understand how grain-scale interactions and process dynamics are affected in a low-pressure atmosphere (either high-alpine or on Mars).
 In addition to these topics in planetary geomorphology, I also study meteorites.
 Meteorites are the palpable fragments of the planetary building blocks and they shed light on the earliest times of planetary evolution.
 The current challenge is to recover freshly fallen meteorites (as part of pro-am collaborations wilt various national and international stakeholders) to increase access to these unique study samples.
 My focusses is on their aerodynamic, bulk-rock and spectroscopic properties, often in relation to asteroids that exist in the solar system today.

 Overall, my work in planetary geomorphology and meteoritics involves a diverse portfolio of methods and techniques, that includes laboratory experiments, fieldwork, photogrammetry and modelling, and aims to tie together compositional properties, morphometrics and process dynamics.